Cultura RM Exclusive/Twinpix/Getty Images

 “Say you get a $50,000 equity line.
 As you pay it down through the years, that $50,000 is still available to you.
 So you could use it, pay it off or pay it down, and a lot of people like that feature,” says Josh Moffitt, president of Silverton Mortgage in Atlanta, Georgia.
 “You’re only paying interest on what’s used.
 It’s a nice way to have access to the equity in your home when you need it, versus trying to go get a loan every time.”

-Here are some tips for getting the very best rate on a home equity line.
+Here are some tips for getting the best rate on a home equity line of credit.

-Be careful not to close a credit card or take on new debt before seeking a home equity line, because those are moves that could lower your credit score and result in a higher interest rate.
+Be careful not to close a credit card or take on new debt before seeking a HELOC, as those moves could lower your credit score.

 2. Have enough equity